-Dwight Hurst, CMHC: Yeah, it it’s that brings up an interesting question that some people put out there.
-We had a listener, Sarah and also Lewis.
-We wrote, two people who put forth this question about what is the attitude or feelings that you have about drugs that are intended to cut down on cravings.
+Dwight Hurst, CMHC: Yeah, it brings up an interesting question that some people put out there.
+We had a listener, Sarah, and also Lewis.
+We wrote two people who put forth this question about the attitude or feelings you have about drugs intended to cut down on cravings.
 Because I know Dr. Lowenstein said that he is in favor of some of those types of things.
-But then I think also we think of, as you put it, Suboxone and some of those drugs that are actually there to treat withdrawal as as an alternative to detox.
-So I guess it depends what kind of meds we’re talking about.
+But then I think of, as you put it, Suboxone and some of those drugs that are actually there to treat withdrawal as an alternative to detox.
+So I guess it depends on what kind of meds we’re talking about.

 Clare Waismann, CATC: Again, they’re not there to treat withdrawal.
 They are substitute drugs where if you take them, you don’t withdraw because you’re still taking the drug.
-Again, same idea as you know, you came to me because you’re drinking, you know, a liter of whiskey today.
+Again, the same idea as you know is if you came to me because you’re drinking a liter of whiskey today.
 So I’m going to give you vodka instead.
-Of course, you’re not going to withdraw or you’re still taking opioids.
+Of course, you’re not going to withdraw, or you’re still taking opioids.
 Oh, you’re still drinking alcohol.
 So, yes, you’re off your whiskey, but you’re still on alcohol.
-Now, what is my thoughts about it is there is not one solution for everybody.
+Now, what is my thoughts about it is there is no one solution for everybody.
 There are people that for one reason or another, and those are very few.
 They are not ready to come off opioids.
 Their reality, you know, is not one that they can’t be without a numbing device.
-Maybe they could if they had all the emotional support and social support and financial support that one needs.
+Maybe they could have all the emotional support and social support, and financial support that one needs.
 But that’s, sadly enough, is not the case for all society.

 Dwight Hurst, CMHC: From our conversations, one thing I really picked up is this individualization that comes up in every one of our topics, really.
-Like you say, there are four overall feeling and the feeling that that’s definitely less patients who are going to benefit from that, as you put it.
+As you say, there are four overall feeling and the feeling that that’s definitely fewer patients who will benefit from that, as you put it.
 But also, not having a closed mind is also very important, it seems like.

-Clare Waismann, CATC: I have “zero” closed mind.
-I am you know, I believe that whatever gives you the best quality of life is the path you should take rather than the path that you’re taking this year.
+Clare Waismann, CATC: I have a “zero” closed mind.
+I am, you know, I believe that whatever gives you the best quality of life is the path you should take rather than the path that you’re taking this year.
 Maybe it’s going to be a different one next year, but I think options should be available.
 Doctor supervision should not be a rarity.
-It should be accessible for anybody that needs it.
+It should be accessible to anybody that needs it.
 Period.